 Surface Pro has a single DisplayPort connector located just under its power socket.
 It’ll work with most cables, modern monitors, and projectors, though like the Surface RT you’ll need to check that cable works with Surface’s angled sides.
 Microsoft sells its own HDMI and VGA DisplayPort cables, though you’ll also find plenty of alternatives in electronics stores.

-Tagged Microsoft Surface Pro
+Tagged with Microsoft Surface Pro